Saudi gamers using “up to 10,000 Indian labourers” to build vast online Minecraft cities

 The Saudi-built Mushroom Kingdom Tower will be the tallest online construction when it is complete

-The documentary makers also managed to speak to several hundred workers who had been stranded within Minecraft by employers who they claim “simply tired of the game upon the release of Call of Duty: Modern Warfare 3 and moved on.”
+The documentary makers also managed to speak to several hundred workers who had been stranded within Minecraft by employers who they claim “simply tired of the game when they can play bingo for free and upon the release of Call of Duty: Modern Warfare 3 and moved on.”

 Most of these workers, it says, have been left without their passports and unable to leave the game.